jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 The findings from these regulatory frameworks serve as crucial guideposts for the methodological approach undertaken in this chapter.
 This chapter explores the multifaceted challenges of integrating hydrogen tanks as load-carrying components within aircraft wing structures.
 The investigation follows a systematic progression through four interconnected areas:
 First, @chap_2_0 establishes the fundamental properties of hydrogen, examining its basic characteristics, including its gravimetric energy density and its behavior under varying pressure and temperature conditions.
-Following this, @chap_2_1 conducts an in-depth examination of the safety-relevant characteristics of #gls("cgh2", long:true), addressing both theoretical considerations and practical implications for structural design.
+Following this, @chap_2_1 conducts an in-depth examination of the safety-relevant characteristics of #gls("cgh2", long:true), addressing both theoretical principles and practical implications for structural design.
 The theoretical foundation then transitions to practical applications in @chap_2_2, where experimental investigations and numerical simulations provide critical insights into hydrogen behavior under conditions relevant to aircraft operations.
-These studies illuminate the complex interplay between hydrogen properties, structural requirements, and safety considerations.
+These studies illuminate the complex interplay between hydrogen properties, structural requirements, and safety measures.
-Finally, acknowledging that #glspl("swith") must withstand both internal pressure and external aerodynamic loads, @chap_2_3 analyzes critical findings regarding the behavior of pressure vessels under external dynamic loading conditions.
+Finally, acknowledging that #glspl("swith") must withstand both internal pressure and external aerodynamic loads, @chap_2_3 analyzes findings regarding the behavior of pressure vessels under external dynamic loading conditions.
 This comprehensive approach integrates theoretical understanding, safety considerations, and practical engineering obstacles to establish a robust framework for developing and validating #glspl("swith").

 // Title was tested and is inshallah fine